Breast Lift and Augmentation Nashville

 A woman’s breasts often define her femininity, and with the vast differences in shape, size, and appearance, breasts further help to define a woman’s individualism.

 The breasts undergo changes in response to factors such as genetics, aging, pregnancy and breast feeding, weight gain or loss, and hormonal fluctuations.
 All of these factors can cause the breast size and shape to change.
 These changes can be dissatisfying and can make women feel as if they are losing some of their femininity and youthful vitality.

-For those women who would like to increase the size of their breasts, as well as restore a firm, more upright position, a breast augmentation in combination with a breast lift can improve body contours and revitalize their appearance.
+For women interested in increasing the size of their breasts, as well as restoring a firm, more upright position, a breast augmentation in combination with a breast lift can improve body contours and revitalize their appearance.

 All three of our plastic surgeons, Dr. Moore, Dr. Papillion, and Dr. Sarosiek, skillfully use your body’s measurements, combined with your desired outcomes, to determine the size implant that will provide the most flattering contour for your unique body.

 At the time of your consultation, you will meet with your chosen board certified surgeon who will talk with you about your goals and the best way to achieve your desired outcomes.
 They will also discuss your medical history and your current medical status.
 Our goal is to make sure every one of your questions is answered and you feel comfortable with your knowledge of the procedure.
 Your surgeon will then assess the breast width, height and projection.
 An important part of your consultation will be determining the final breast size, taking into consideration your overall body size and shape, as well as your pre-operative breast size.
 The doctor’s measurements will play a major role in the selection of your implant and one of our nurses will assist you in trying on different sizes of implants so that you can get an accurate idea of the size that gives you a look that you desire.
 You are encouraged to bring garments that, when trying on the different implants, help you visualize how you want to look.